lucaspereira34/linear-regression/README.md

 ### Coefficients, Fitted Values and Residuals

-The coefficients of the model can be obtained from the *results* instance using the *.params* attribute:
+The coefficients of the model can be obtained from the *results* instance, either through the *.summary()* output or by using the *.params* attribute:

 ~~~python
 intercept = results.params['Intercept']